Ivan Jurić: Southampton

 On 21 December 2024, Jurić was named manager of Premier League side Southampton and signed an 18-month contract.
 His first game in charge was a 1–0 home defeat against West Ham United on 26 December.
 On 12 January 2025, Jurić secured his first competitive victory in England with a 3–0 win against Swansea City in the FA Cup.
 He secured his first Premier League victory on 1 February with a 2–1 away win against Ipswich Town, which would be his only win in the competition.
 Following a 3–1 defeat against Tottenham Hotspur on 6 April, Southampton were relegated to the Championship with seven games remaining, becoming the earliest team to suffer relegation in Premier League history.
 Jurić stepped down as manager on 7 April.

 Atalanta

 On 6 June 2025, Jurić was appointed manager of Atalanta, signing a contract until 2027.
 He was dismissed three months into the season, following a run of six consecutive draws and two defeats in Serie A – culminating in a 3–0 loss at home against newly-promoted Sassuolo – that left Atalanta 13th in the Serie A standings.

+Monza

+On 29 June 2026, Jurić was appointed manager of newly-promoted Serie A side Monza.